jenkstom/AwesomeEMS/README.md

 * A [simple system](https://github.com/ViditIsOnline/SLOR_Back) for visualizing placement of ambulances.
 * The [Free Open Access to Medical EDucation](http://lifeinthefastlane.com/collections/) project brings together medical educational information.
 There is also a [Search Engine](http://googlefoam.com) and a [twitter hashtag](https://twitter.com/hashtag/foamed), and [several](https://twitter.com/hashtag/foampara) [other](https://twitter.com/hashtag/foamcc) [EMS-oriented](https://twitter.com/hashtag/foamems) versions of the hashtag as well.
 * Every Paramedic has likely already found [ecgpedia](http://en.ecgpedia.org), but here it is anyway.
+* [EMD Cards](http://www.tablonenblanco.com/Ticket/emd_cards/EMD_Card_Version_0.26.2.pdf) is a freely available emergency medical dispatch guidebook.
+Obviously you're gonna want to run that one by medical control first.
+* [emsprotocols.org](http://www.emsprotocols.org/) is a website that attempts to keep up with the latest and greatest protocols that are available online.

 ## Data